 Once you have decided on a fairly limited topic, your next step is to write a statement of controlling purpose.
-This is a sentence or pair of sentences that tells what you want to accomplish in your paper.
+This is a sentence that states what you want to accomplish in your paper.
 It is called a statement of controlling purpose because it controls, or guides, your research.
 The statement of controlling purpose usually contains one or more key words that tell what the paper is going to accomplish.
 Key words that often appear in statements of controlling purpose include analyze, classify, compare, contrast, define, describe, determine, establish, explain, identify prove, and support.